-- In a high demand neighborhood
+- In a high-demand neighborhood

-- Generally located in an extremely desirable school district.
+- Generally located in an extremely desirable school district

+That is a logical thought, but it is not necessarily true.
 Generally, receiving multiple offers means you priced the home just right.
 Offers over list price reflect the excitement and determination of a buyer to be chosen as the winning offer.

 But sellers have to consider the consequences of what could happen if the home does not appraise for that amount.
 If the home will not appraise for the purchase price, it means the lender will not agree to lend a high loan-to-value balance.
 Of course, if the offer is cash, there typically is no appraisal.

-- Offer #3 from Joe Dimaggio: $559,000 with 3.5% down and an FHA loan.
+- Offer No. 3 from Joe DiMaggio: $559,000 with a 3.5% down and an FHA loan.
 This buyer has submitted another offer to the listing agent on another property with similar terms and simply hopes for the best.
-This actually happened, if you can believe it.

 As a seller, you might be tempted to take the offer from Jane Eyre.
 After all, who knows about appraisers?

-The purchase offer from Joe Dimaggio seems meaningless when Joe is ready to buy the next home and doesn't seem to be committed to this particular purchase.
-Not to mention, Joe's sales price is much lower than the others, and his loan is the same as Jane's.
-Joe has already shown that he is not following protocol and it is considered unethical, if not against the law, to write an offer for more than one home when the buyer cannot afford to buy both homes.
+The purchase offer from Joe DiMaggio seems meaningless when Joe is ready to buy the next home and doesn't seem to be committed to this particular purchase.
+Joe's loan is the same as Jane's.
+Joe has already shown that he is not following protocol, and it is considered unethical—though not against the law—to write an offer for more than one home when the buyer cannot afford to buy both homes.